kubedb/docs/docs/guides/percona-xtradb/clustering/percona-xtradb-cluster.md

 Now you can connect to the database using the above info.

 > Ignore the warning message.
-It is happening for using password in the command.
+It is happening for using password on the command line interface.

 ```console
 # connect to the 1st server